KieronRoberts/ModernAngularBootcamp/README.md

 ## Skills Learned

 As this is the first time I have studied Angular and TypeScript there are a large number of concepts that I have learnt, including:
-- The difference between TypeScript and JavaScript
-- How to set up an Angular Project
+- How to build single page applications with Angular and Typescript
-- Angular Architecture
+- The Angular Template Syntax
-- Components
-- Looping with *ngFor
-- Utilising @fullcalendar/angular @fullcalendar/core @fullcalendar/daygrid
+- How to build applications using components
+- How to effectively use Pipes
+- The benefits of using modules
+- Routing and Navigation between pages
+- Lazy loading and modules

 ## Run Locally